rayference/pinttrs/README.md

 - [x] Attach automatically units to unitless values passed to initialise an attribute
 - [x] Verify unit compatibility when assigning a value to an attribute
 - [x] Interpret units in dictionaries with a simple syntax
-- [ ] Use contextual unit sets to vary unitless value interpretation dynamically
+- [x] Define unit context to vary unitless value interpretation dynamically

 ## License